 The creation of the Shelby County Planning Commission and its authority is provided for by Act Number 82-693 as amended of the Legislature of Alabama, which was approved July 2, 1982.

 Requests Considered at Planning Commission Meetings

-Meetings are normally held at 6:00 p.m. in the Community Room, on the second floor of the Shelby County Services Building in Pelham on the first and third Mondays of each month.
-The following meeting dates and submission deadlines for the 2018 regularly scheduled meetings of the Shelby County Planning Commission were approved by the Commission on November 20, 2017.
-These dates may be subject to cancellation when no case is scheduled to be heard on the agenda.
+Meetings are normally held in the Community Room located on the second floor of the Shelby County Services Building in Pelham, at 6:00 p.m., on the first and third Monday of each month (meeting dates and submission deadlines).
+A meeting is subject to cancellation when no case is scheduled to be heard on the agenda for that date.

 Besides preparation and consideration of long-range plans for the county, the types of requests typically considered at regular meetings of the commission include:

 - Rezoning requests which change the permitted use and development standards of a particular parcel of property

 - Conditional Use requests which require specific commission approval for a specific use of property under conditions to be stipulated by the commission